-As of Spring 2013, CEPF has funded two cohorts of grantees for a total of 17 grantees.
+As of September 2015, CEPF has funded five cohorts of grantees:

 Cohort Two Grantees